Fuzzy Logic (Super Furry Animals album): Recording

 In a 2008 interview with Uncut Gruff Rhys described the process of making the album:

 We'd signed a deal and we were sort of blagging a bit ...
 We'd heard about Rockfield Studios and we wanted to record there because they had jacuzzis and you got three meals a day, all the wrong reasons for going to a studio.

 Although the album was conceived as a reaction to Britpop which the band felt represented a "conservative backwards movement in music" they soon realised that they were in an "old 70's studio making [a] 70's rock album".
 Former members Rhys Ifans and Dic Ben contributed to the track "Long Gone" by leaving an answerphone message which plays as the song comes to a close.

-The album cover is a montage of photos of Welsh-born drug smuggler Howard Marks, the subject of the song "Hangin' with Howard Marks".
+The album cover is a montage of photos of Welsh drug smuggler Howard Marks, the subject of the song "Hangin' with Howard Marks".
 Marks visited Rockfield during the making of the album at the band's request.